Steve Pearce (politician): Director of the Bureau of Land Management

+In 2025, President Donald Trump nominated Pearce to be the Director of the Bureau of Land Management.
+His nomination was criticized by many environmentalists because Pearce founded an oilfield services company and has supported oil and gas drilling.
+In response to Pearce’s nomination, the Southwest Public Policy Institute (SPPI), a New Mexico–based free-market think tank, issued unusually strong criticism.
+In an op-ed for The Washington Post and subsequent interview for Politico, SPPI president Patrick M. Brenner argued that Pearce’s record as party chair and his public promotion of false claims of widespread voter fraud rendered him unfit for the position, stating that his approach made the state Republican Party “more doctrinaire” and undermined evidence-based policymaking.
+Pearce was confirmed by the Senate on May 18, 2026, and was sworn in on May 20, 2026.

 Political positions

 Barack Obama citizenship conspiracy theories

 In 2010, Pearce expressed skepticism that President Barack Obama was born in the United States.

 Environment

 Pearce has questioned the scientific consensus on climate change.
 He said that "in fact the last 17 years there has not been global warming" and that "there are 31,000 scientists who say that human action is not causing the global warming at all".

 Pearce had been a long-time advocate of oil and gas drilling in Otero Mesa.

 2020 election

 After Joe Biden defeated Donald Trump in the 2020 presidential election, Pearce and the New Mexico GOP cast doubt on the validity of the election results.
-Soon after the election was called for Biden, Pearce called for donations so Trump can challenge the results.
+Soon after the election was called for Biden, Pearce called for donations so Trump could challenge the results.
 In late 2020, Pearce supported the Trump campaign's efforts to invalidate Biden's victory in New Mexico, falsely claiming that massive voter fraud occurred.
 In his podcast, Pearce aired numerous conspiracy theories about the election, claiming he wanted to investigate possible "anomalies".
 In December 2020, Pearce issued a statement supporting the Texas v.
 Pennsylvania lawsuit aiming to overturn the certification of Biden's victory in multiple states, citing false claims of fraud.

 On January 7, 2021, Pearce drew criticism when he claimed that alleged irregularities in the election "tarnished" democracy, soon after Biden's electoral victory was certified by Congress.
 On January 9, Pearce tweeted that Trump "will be our President FOREVER and no one can take that away from us."
 The tweet was soon deleted but Pearce defended his post, saying that Trump's false claims of fraud were legitimate and insisted that there was massive voting irregularities in the election.